andrey-zherikov/argparse/README.md

 In case if you prefer to have your own `main` function and would like to call completer by yourself, you can use `int CLI!(...).complete(string[] args)` function.
 This function executes the completer by parsing provided `args` (note that you should remove the first argument from `argv` passed to `main` function).
-The returned value is meant to be returned from `main` function having zero value in case of success.
+The returned value is meant to be returned from `main` function, having zero value in case of success.

 ### Low level completion

 In case if none of the above methods is suitable, `argparse` provides `string[] CLI!(...).completeArgs(string[] args)` function.
 It takes arguments that should be completed and returns all possible completions.

-`completeArgs` function expects to receive all command line arguments (excluding `argv[0]` - first command line argument in `main` function) in order to provide completions correctly (set of available arguments depends on subcommand).
+`completeArgs` function expects to receive all command-line arguments (excluding `argv[0]`—first command-line argument in `main` function) in order to provide completions correctly (set of available arguments depends on subcommand).
 This function supports two workflows:
-- If the last argument in `args` is empty and it's not supposed to be a value for a command line argument, then all available arguments and subcommands (if any) are returned.
+- If the last argument in `args` is empty and it’s not supposed to be a value for a command-line argument, then all available arguments and subcommands (if any) are returned.
-- If the last argument in `args` is not empty and it's not supposed to be a value for a command line argument, then only those arguments and subcommands (if any) are returned that starts with the same text as the last argument in `args`.
+- If the last argument in `args` is not empty and it’s not supposed to be a value for a command-line argument, then only those arguments and subcommands (if any) are returned that start with the same text as the last argument in `args`.

 For example, if there are `--foo`, `--bar` and `--baz` arguments available, then:
 - Completion for `args=[""]` will be `["--foo", "--bar", "--baz"]`.